guisf/rgd/README.md

 If you use this code please cite:

-G. Franca et. al., "Conformal Symplectic and Relativistic Optimization," Neural Information Processing Systems (2020).
+G. França et. al., "Conformal Symplectic and Relativistic Optimization," Neural Information Processing Systems (2020).